Simoniman/goes_api/README.md

 ## Quickstart

-The code in this repository provides an API to download, query and filter GOES16 and GOES17 satellite data.
+The code in this repository provides an API to download, query and filter GOES16 and GOES17 and GOES 18 satellite data.

 Data download and query/filtering is available:
 - for local file systems, Google Cloud Storage and AWS S3.